 Some of Farallon Capital Management’s funds include performance-based fees in their fee structures.
 These can, in turn, trickle down to the fees that investors must pay.
 The firm states in its Form ADV that “clients should be aware that performance-based fees/allocations may be deemed to create a conflict of interest for Farallon, as there can be an incentive for Farallon to make investments that are riskier or more speculative than would be the case in the absence of a performance-based fee/allocation.”

-Despite the nature of this fee arrangement, Farallon Capital Management abides by a fiduciary standard.
+Despite the nature of the above fee arrangement, Farallon Capital Management abides by a fiduciary standard.
 This is a legal obligation stating the firm must act in clients’ best interests at all times.

 Opening an Account With Farallon Capital Management

-To get in touch with Farallon Capital Management, call the firm’s main office in San Francisco at (415) 421-2132.
+To get in touch with Farallon Capital Management, call the firm’s main office in San Francisco.
 Upon becoming a client, you’ll be able to access Farallon’s investor portal.

 Tips for Your Investment Portfolio